andrew128/andrew128.github.io/_posts/2021-6-13-ComputerArchitecture.md

 #### Decode
 Instruction decoding involves parsing the input instruction (represented in machine code) into the operator and its corresponding operands if any.
 This is done using the ISA.
-The control unit (built out of circuits)
+The control unit (built out of circuits) performs the decoding and determines what instruction will be executed.

 #### Execute
 During the execution step in the cycle, different parts of the chip are signaled to execute the instructions.